 Library databases are online collections of resources such as journal articles, conference papers, and also sometimes book chapters and reports.
 If you are doing a literature search or review they are a key resource to use.

-Databases are a great way to access journal articles on a particular topic and can be searched through individually.
-A number of the most relevant databases for Hotel Management Studies are highlighted in the sections below.
+Databases are a great way to find journal articles on a particular topic.
+The most relevant databases for Hotel Management are highlighted in the sections below.

 You can access any of the Library databases in the following ways:

-When you are searching in a database for journal articles you can do so by using subject headings or keywords, the title, author, or journal name.
+When you are searching in a database for journal articles you search keywords, the title, author, or journal name.

 Tip: To learn more about how to use a particular database, most databases will have online tutorials, usually in video format, to teach you how to get the best out of the resource.